sonicle-webtop/docs/core.rst

   | The pattern to transform fax numbers into emails for the fax provider, for example "{number}@fax.provider.com"

 * | ``fax.subject`` [ subject ]
   | A fixed subject to be used with the fax provider.
 If not specified, user will be able to write its own subject.
-Defaults is none.

 * | ``fax.smtp.host`` [ fax-smtp-host ]
   | In case of specific fax smtp gateways, you may specify here the host to be used.
 Defaults to WebTop SMTP host.